Choosing all of the best things to do in Jackson Hole depends on whether you are visiting in the summer or winter.

 The weather can get very cold in the winter and gets stifling hot in the summertime.
 To avoid extreme weather, you should visit Jackson Hole in April or May or September or October.

 Budget: Elk Refuge Inn has great basic rooms with nice views.
 It’s only 2 miles from downtown, so you can easily get to all the best shops and restaurants.
 All the rooms have a balcony where you can enjoy the views.
 You can also book a suite with full kitchens and separate living areas.

 Mid-range: Spring Creek Inn is only 14 miles from Grand Teton National Park.
 They also offer free parking and free airport shuttles.
 Almost every room has stunning views of the mountains.
 If you’re there in the winter, you can cozy up by the fireplaces and take advantage of the warm beverage bar.
 In the summer, you can use the outdoor pool or play a game of tennis.

-Luxury: The Wort Hotel is only a 2-minute walk from the center of Jackson Hole.
-You can choose from a rustic decorated room or a western-themed suite.
+Luxury: The Wort Hotel is only a 2-minute walk from the downtown area.
+You can choose from a rustic-decorated room or a western-themed suite.
 There is a bar with live entertainment and a restaurant on-site as well as a gym.

 Best Restaurants in Jackson Hole

 Here are the best places for dining in Jackson Hole!